 - Worker education trainings, to update and refresh worker awareness of company policies; and

-- Regular dormitory meetings, conducted by a human resources representative or the company’s labor broker coordinator.
+- Regular dormitory meetings, conducted by a human resources representative or the company’s labor recruiter coordinator.

 - Can migrant workers directly access the company’s grievance channels?

-- Can migrant workers give feedback or report grievances to the company without having to go through the labor broker’s channels?
+- Can migrant workers give feedback or report grievances to the company without having to go through the labor recruiter’s channels?

-- Do the grievance procedures of both the company and the labor broker allow migrant workers to seek assistance from their embassies?
+- Do the grievance procedures of both the company and the labor recruiter allow migrant workers to seek assistance from their embassies?

 - Do the grievance procedures provide a mechanism that ensures the confidentiality of worker submits the grievance?
 For example:

 - Is there a secure hotline that is handled by an objective party and can be used to report grievances privately and confidentially, including those relating to unethical management practices, without threat of reprisal?